DoryAzar/FaceDetectPython/README.md

 Let's remember that the goal of the FaceDetect framework is to make it easy for novice developers to detect and recognize faces.
 You will notice that many of the features are executed in a few lines of code.

 **When you run the examples, an image or video canva opens up.
-You need to press 'q' on your keyboard to quit or just interrupt program.**
+You need to press 'q' on your keyboard to quit or you could just interrupt the program.**

 ### 1. Detect faces in an image